 Community Service Learning Program

 The Community Service Learning Program provides students the opportunity to share their time and talents with the community.
-All students are expected to complete a total of 100 hours in their four-year career at Archbishop McCarthy High School.

 Students must follow the guidelines for Community Service Learning Projects strictly to receive credit for their Theology class.

 Silver Cord Award: Seniors completing 300 or more cumulative hours may receive this award for graduation.
 Completed hours for all four years must be submitted on or before the stated senior due date to be eligible for the award.

 This ministry exists to promote and to organize our school community’s sacred liturgy and prayer life.
 Students and all members of our school community respond to their baptismal call by participating actively in the preparation and organization of liturgical functions.
 Students are invited to serve as lectors, ushers, altar servers, and upon receiving proper instruction, as Eucharistic Ministers.
 As liturgical ministers, students, through periodic meetings and other extracurricular activities, promote the sense of sacredness in worship, while continuing to exemplify and give witness to a life centered in Christ and his Church.

 This is an ensemble that exists to provide musical accompaniment to worship.
 It consists of both singers as well as musicians of all kinds.
 Students rehearse weekly and provide music for Mass and other Campus Ministry related events.